Low and No-Cost Dental Health Services

 Dental sealants are thin plastic-like materials painted on chewing surfaces of molars and premolars to "seal out" germs and food that cause decay and destroy teeth.
 Sealants are effective, safe, easy to apply, long-lasting and cost effective.

-Follow the Center for Disease Control’s fluoride recommendations
+Follow the Centers for Disease Control’s fluoride recommendations

 Fluoride is a natural mineral that is a safe and effective way to prevent tooth decay.
 CDC's fluoride recommendations.